On the action of the symmetric group on the free LAnKe: a question of Friedmann, Hanlon, Stanley and Wachs: Introduction

 Now if $n \ge k$, the Littlewood-Richardson rule implies that the multiplicity in $S^{\beta(n,k)}$ of any Specht module whose Young diagram has at most $k-1$ columns is equal to zero and hence we have $\gamma_{n,k} =0$.

 The decomposition of $\rho_{n,k}$ into irreducibles is known for $k \le 3$, see \cite{FHSW, FHW2, MS7}.
-As a corollary of our main result and \cite[Theorem 4.3]{FHW2}, we obtain the decomposition of $\rho_{n,4}$, see Corollary \ref{cordec}.
-In general, the decomposition of $\rho_{n,k}$ remains an open problem.
-Our main result though, yields a new upper bound on the multiplicities of the irreducibles valid for all ${n,k}$, see Corollary \ref{cordecsp}.

-This paper is organized as follows.
+As a corollary of our main result and \cite[Theorem 7.1]{FHW2}, we obtain the decomposition of $\rho_{n,4}$, see Corollary \ref{cordec}.
+We remarked previously that, in general, the decomposition of $\rho_{n,k}$ remains an open problem.
+Our main result though, yields a new upper bound on the multiplicities of the irreducibles valid for all ${n,k}$, see Corollary \ref{cordecsp}. \begin{remark} The first version of the present paper (arXiv:2410.06979) was posted on October 10, 2024.
+A proof of an affirmative answer to Question \ref{qu} was added to the third version (arXiv:2402.19174v3) of \cite{FHW2} posted on October 13, 2024.
+This proof appears to be completely different from ours. \end{remark} This paper is organized as follows.
 We approach the problem from the point of view of representations of the general linear group.
 Relevant preliminaries are gathered in Section 2.
 In Section 3 we study specific relations of the multilinear component $\mathrm{Lie}_n{(m)}$ that are central for our purposes.
-In Section 4, the $GL_N$ versions of these relations are shown to coincide with the defining relations of certain skew Weyl modules.
-Then, we prove our main result on Weyl modules (Theorem \ref{mainweyl}).
-In Section 5, we use the duality functor $\Omega$ and the Schur functor to derive our answer of Question \ref{qu} from Theorem \ref{mainweyl}.
+In Section 3 and Section 4, the $GL_N$ versions of these relations are shown to coincide with the defining relations of certain skew Weyl modules.
+Then, we prove our main result on Weyl modules in Section 5 (Theorem \ref{mainweyl}).
+In Section 6, we use the duality functor $\Omega$ and the Schur functor to derive an affirmative answer of Question \ref{qu} from Theorem \ref{mainweyl}.